slippedhal0/sacMedicalMod/README.md

 This mod includes several changes to the vanilla medical system, and the intent is to add more over time.

 Completed Features:

+-- Self Tend, Tend to (Humanlike)Pawn and Rescue Pawn subtasks of Doctoring now will be completed by a Doctor who has Doctor set to Priority 1 in the Work Tab before going to sleep

 -- The priorities for the subtasks within Doctoring have been changed to make more sense.
 The subtasks will now be performed in this order:
   - Tend to (Human)Pawn Critical - Pawns that will die in less than 12000 ticks(6 in-game hours) are separated into their own subtask